9dots/tech-and-tape/t&t/pixelbots/pixelart/README.md

 # PixelBots Pixel Art
+Pixel Art is an extension of the PixelBot Emoji series.
+Students learn to use to use a design process to turn their sketches into pixel art using code.
+During the course students design an assortment of pixel art ranging from cartoon characters to personalized crests.
+The 6 lesson series culminates with a project showcase.

 ## Purpose
 Empower students to use computational thinking practices to analyze problems, build solutions, and be creative.